Top 5 Kid Friendly Beaches in Florida

 Siesta Key

 Siesta Key is in kid-friendly Sarasota, Florida.
 In 1987, the “Great International White Sand Beach Challenge” proclaimed Siesta Key Beach as having the “whitest and finest sand in the world.”
 The whitest sand is made of 99% quartz and is cool on little feet no matter what the air temperature.
 Not only is the sand a dream to touch, it’s great for making sand castles.
 With it’s year round lifeguard protection and shallow water, it’s one of the safest beaches for small children.
-Nearby Marina Jacks, a playground with splash fountains, along with O’leary’s Tiki Bar & Grill, and water sport rentals.
+Nearby visit Bayfront Park, a playground with splash fountains, dine at Marina Jacks, or O’leary’s Tiki Bar & Grill, and water sport rentals.
 Sarasota is also home to the Ringling Bros.
 Circus Museum and winter headquarters.

 What child wouldn’t be entertained for hours on a ginormous sandbox?
 So, pack the sunscreen, leave the passport at home, sink your toes in the sand and relax on any of these kid friendly beaches.